 And so it's enough to raise your eyebrow, too, when I counted myself in as a member of an organization that wear its green heart on sleeves rolled for moving no less than mountains.
 Like trying to change a bit of the world.
 Ho-hum, you'd say.

-Sierra Club, cited as "America's Most Effective Enviromental Organization," is something I intend to go beyond merely a passing fancy.
+But hand to my heart, I swear my membership in Sierra Club, cited as "America's Most Effective Enviromental Organization," is something I intend to go beyond merely a passing fancy.
 Don't look down on me now, but--who knows--this closet mountaineer might yet soon go beyond relishing long solitary walks and would finally have the chance to kick myself into joining a trek up, up, and away into the wilds?

 Neither would it bruise what little remains of my scab-studded conscience to lift even a fingernail for something larger than one's self.
 Environmental issues, stuffs like that.
 Plus, I get also get the chance to do my share of sticking my thumb down at the face of Dubya Bush whose policies the Sierra Club and I share in loathing.
 So there goes the rub.